alidcastano/alidcastano.com/content/essays/2020-05-20-Abstraction.md

 One pet peeve I've always had about Javascript code is the rampant use of Classes.
 Even when Javascript was the only programming language I knew, I'd go out of my way to use factory functions instead.
 I had some notions of why (i.e. Classes are less composable), but honestly, it felt more like a nitpick than a sound technical decision.

-Now, though, I have an explanation for my wariness of classes.
+Now, though, I have an explanation for my wariness towards Classes.
 It's one lesson (of many) that I picked up from listening to Rich Hickey's, the creator of Clojure, conference talks.

-In Hickey's talk, [Values of Values](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValues.md), where he discusses "What makes a value good?", he mentions how programming constructs that rely on specificity lead to excess code:
+In Hickey's talk, [Values of Values](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValues.md), where he discusses "What makes a value good?," he mentions how programming constructs that rely on specificity lead to excess code:

 > These ideas, the notions of values are generic.
 And I think it's something that we don't think about often enough in our programming designs and our systems, the actual cause of specificity.
 We love specificity.
 We use Java.
 Every new idea gets a new class.
 Every new thing gets a new thing.
 What does that cause to happen?
 We get this explosion of code...
 Objects that were supposed to support reuse do the exact opposite thing especially in typed languages.
 You get very little reuse because you make a new thing every time, and what does more code mean?
 More code equals more bugs.
 Right away.